iRNA-COSI/APAeval/summary_workflows/differential_usage/D2_benchmark/D2_benchmark_specification.md

 #### Format 1

 This CSV file contains a list of genes with differentially used poly(A) sites identified from RNA-Seq data by the benchmarked method.
+Columns:

+- gene name
+- is_de: information whether **any** PAS in the gene was differentially expressed; possible values: "0" if no differential expression detected, "1" if differentially expressed
+- is_lengthened: information whether shortening/lengthening events were detected for the gene; possible values: "0" if no shortening/lengthening events detected, "1" if shortening/lengthening events detected

 #### Format 2

 This CSV file contains a list of genes with differentially used poly(A) sites identified from the orthogonal 3'end-seq dataset.
+Columns:

+- gene name
+- is_de: information whether **any** PAS in the gene was differentially expressed; possible values: "0" if no differential expression detected, "1" if differentially expressed
+- is_lengthened: information whether shortening/lengthening events were detected for the gene; possible values: "0" if no shortening/lengthening events detected, "1" if shortening/lengthening events detected

 ## Outputs